Reading

 How are we trying to achieve this?

-Weekly reading lessons (for the majority of students in Year 8 and 9, and all students in Year 7) focus on a range of text types and students have time to concentrate on how to read them aloud; in particular, the focus is volume, pace, tone and how punctuation affects meaning.
-Students enjoy the practical element of these lessons and it helps to build their confidence in reading aloud – a vital life skill.
+Weekly oracy lessons (for the majority of students in Year 7-9) focus on a range of text types and students have time to concentrate on how to read them aloud; in particular, the focus is volume, pace, tone, expression and how punctuation affects meaning.
+This builds to a focus on discussion and debate as students progress through the curriculum.
+Students enjoy the practical element of these lessons and are building confidence in their ability to articulate their ideas, knowledge and opinions.

-English lessons are planned around the reading of whole texts (for information on the texts, please see here: https://www.cantell.co.uk/wp-content/uploads/2022/03/englishoverview.pdf ).
-Every fortnight, students have a dedicated library lesson to allow teachers to focus on what students are reading at home and ensure it is appropriately challenging,
+English lessons are planned around the reading of whole texts (for information on the texts, please see here: https://www.cantell.co.uk/wp-content/uploads/2022/03/English.pdf).
+Every fortnight, students have a dedicated library lesson to allow teachers to focus on what students are reading at home and ensure it is appropriately challenging, as well as having a chance to change their library book.

-We are so lucky to have a library and have extended its hours this year (it is open from 8am, at breaks, and until 4pm every day) and employed an assistant librarian to ensure all students have access to the right books for them.
+We have a fantastic library that is open from 8.15am, at breaks, and until 4pm every day (except Fridays – 3.30pm close).
 Our expert librarians are happy to advise on books and take requests for new books too.
-Find out more here Library – Cantell School.
+Find out more here https://www.cantell.co.uk/curriculum/library/.

 Reading days happen throughout the year and consist of author visits, book fairs, starters in lessons to demonstrate reading skills across the curriculum and much more.